berenslab/ttaug-midl2018/README.md

 We tested our code with Tensorflow 1.4.1 and Tensorflow 1.8.
 You may also need a data science platform, e.g., Anaconda, Jupyter, to play around with the code.

 # Help and discussions
 If you have questions and/or things to discuss, feel free to contact us.
 If you find terrible things about our method/code, please, let us know.
-We also look forward to hearing what you do with the method/code.
+Also, note that the code is a result of an incremental development process.
+It is clear that a more eye-candy version would be possible.
+We look forward to hearing what you do with the method/code.

 # Citing the paper
 If you would like to cite our paper, please, consider something similar to the following entry: